 - The final day of shedding has passed after the last exposure,

-- There’s been at least one cage/pen cleaning after shedding has ceased, and
+- The animal has been placed into a clean cage or there's been at least one pen cleaning after shedding has ceased (as appropriate), and

 - Housing in a non-biocontainment room has been coordinated and approved through OAR and EHS.